VegaDeftwing/opinionatedeng/opinionatedeng.md

 * taskwarrior
   * keep track of To-Do's and tasks, can also be paired with timewarrior for timetracking
 * waifu2x (many forks available)
   * Upscale and de-noise images zoom-and-enhance style but for real-    this ones' a bit GPU intensive because it uses AI
 * youtube-dl
   * despite the name this tool can download videos or audio from almost any page on the internet, even supporting playlists in many cases too.
 * rat
   * This one is weird, but from https://github.com/ericfreese/rat "*Compose shell commands to build terminal applications*"
 * magic-wormhole
   * tool for getting a file between two systems easily and secure, just run `wormhole send` and `wormhole recive` on the respective systems
+* Ix, Gist
+  * Paste tools, like pastebin
+* DMIDecode
+  * get info from BIOS

 While some of these may be included, they're some of the OG addons or tools to make included things better: